-“The message of this conference is that black holes are not as black as they’re made out to be.
-They are not the eternal prisons we once thought they were.
+The message of this lecture is that black holes aren’t as black as they’re painted.
+They’re not the eternal prisons they were once thought.

 In response to his own disabilities, he added:

-If there is life, there is hope.
+While there’s life, there is hope.

-“I think people in general want to help, but you need to make them feel like their efforts to help you are worth it.”
+I think people in general want to help.
+But you need to make them feel like their efforts to help you are worth it.

-“He has a very enviable desire to keep moving forward, and the ability to join together all of his strength, all of his energy, all of his mental concentration, and join it together in the goal to move forward.
+He has a very enviable wish to keep going and the ability to summon all his reserves, all his energy, all his mental focus and press them all into that goal of keeping going.